-While it is not perfect, I'm finding the Sigma 35 to perform close to the Canon 35 L in AF accuracy.
+While it is not perfect and sometimes throws a complete miss, I'm finding the Sigma 35 to perform close to the Canon 35 L in AF accuracy.
 A somewhat consistent and quite noticeable front focus problem on both of my 5D Mark III bodies required AFMA to correct.
 You may want to capture multiple images in situations with especially shallow DOF - which will be closer to MFD (Minimum Focus Distance).
 Note that the focus-and-recompose technique can begin to fail as shallower DOF is achieved.

 AI Servo performance is decent at f/1.4 and very good with the additional DOF delivered at f/2.8.
 My keeper rate was reasonable when capturing action with this lens.